Top 10 best-paying states for LPNs in 2026

 Key takeaways:

-Licensed practical/vocational nurses (LPNs/LVNs) remain in high demand across the nation, with opportunities flourishing in hospitals, skilled nursing facilities, clinics, and other healthcare settings.
+Licensed practical/vocational nurses (LPNs/LVNs) remain in high demand nationwide, with opportunities flourishing in hospitals, skilled nursing facilities, clinics, and other healthcare settings.

-This article covers the top 10 highest-paying states for LPNs, and the following details:
+This article covers the top 10 highest-paying states for LPNs in 2026, as well as:

-• The average hourly, weekly, monthly, and annual LPN wages in each state
+• The average hourly, weekly, monthly, and annual LPN salary by state

 • How the pay relates to each state’s cost of living